Ayush-Poddar-2003/TUTORIALS/CSS/05_Margin.md

 # Margin Collapse
 Top and bottom margins are sometimes collapsed into a single margin equal to the largest of the two margins.

-This does not happen on left and right margins!
 Only top and bottom margins!

     h1 {
         margin: 0 0 50px 0;